 In our reviews below, we break each headset down by audio quality, features, design, and price, to offer buying advice no matter your budget or requirements.
 Before you buy, make sure to check out our best headphone deals to grab the cheapest price.

-The Turtle Beach Elite Pro 2 is this year’s update to the company’s premium line-up, and while it’s not exactly a reinvention, the Elite Pro 2 is certainly a more refined headset.
+The Turtle Beach Elite Pro 2 is the most recent addition to the company’s premium line-up, and while it’s not exactly a reinvention, the Elite Pro 2 is certainly a more refined headset when compared to the original.
 In fact, it’s one of the best gaming headsets we’ve used for quite some time, and surprisingly, it’s not only due to the superb audio quality – it’s the comfort it provides.

 That’s because the Elite Pro 2 features Aerofit cushions made from a combination of spandex fabric and gel-infused foam that are cool to the touch, and mould to the shape of your head when worn.
 This relieves any pressure build-up on the ears or on the top of the headset, even with prolonged use, and the gel-infused foam keeps you from descending into a hot, sweaty mess after an intense COD session.
 It also features the ProSpecs Glasses relief system that creates a small channel in the ear cushion to allow glasses-wearers to game without getting irritated.